sifive/freedom-devicetree-tools/README.md

-If you're interested in using the tools then it's probably best to check out the Freedom SDK, which uses these tools to parameterize the Freedom MEE for the various targets that it can support.
+If you're interested in using the tools then it's probably best to check out the Freedom SDK, which uses these tools to parameterize the Freedom METAL for the various targets that it can support.

 As a quick overview, here are the tools that are installed as part of this project:

-* `freedom-ldscript-generator`: Generates linker scripts that are compatible with the Freedom MEE from a device tree.
+* `freedom-ldscript-generator`: Generates linker scripts that are compatible with the Freedom METAL from a device tree.
 * `freedom-makeattributes-generator`: Generates Makefile attributes (CFLAGS, LDFLAGS, etc) from a device tree.
-* `freedom-mee_header-generator`: Generates a MEE header
+* `freedom-mee_header-generator`: Generates a METAL header
-  parameterization file, which allows the MEE to target the device described by the given device tree.
+  parameterization file, which allows the METAL to target the device described by the given device tree.
 * `freedom-openocdcfg-generator`: Generates an OpenOCD configuration file from a device tree.